Updated: Dec 24, 2021

 I start with why people would want Civil War statues in the first place.
-The Civil War was tremendously devastating, especially for the confederates.
-More Americans died in the Civil War than all other wars.
-The people of the south want to know their loses meant something, beyond losing the war on the battlefield.
-The statues are a reminder of their history, a history of perseverance, of struggle, and of the great enthusiasms.
+The Civil War was tremendously devastating, especially for Americans in the south.
+More Americans died in the Civil War than in all other wars.
+The people of the south want to know their losses meant something, beyond losing the war on the battlefield.
+The statues are a reminder of their history, a history of perseverance, of struggle, and representing their great enthusiasms.

 I get it.
-Though I do find Civil War statues to be offensive.
-But I did not always feel this way.
-I have evolved.
-I grew up in the former Capital of the Confederacy, Richmond, Virginia.
-Monument Avenue in the Fan District of Richmond was certainly impressive.
-But, it was only as an adult, and only after I unwound my emotion and habits, did I come to see them as offensive.
-I appreciate reasonable people may disagree with my "Civil War statues are offensive" belief.
+Richmond, Virginia is home to Monument Avenue in and around the Fan District of Richmond.
+The civil war statues found on Monument Avenue were impressive.
+As a child, I certainly understood how native white Richmonders felt about them.
+But, it was only as an adult, and only after I unwound my emotion and habits, did I come to see them as unworthy of a country founded on freedom.
+I appreciate reasonable people may disagree with my "Civil War statues are unworthy" belief.
 And that is ok.
 Because reasonable people do disagree, it causes me to inspect my reasoning and clarify my beliefs.
 I mostly do this by actively isolating facts and challenging my habits and emotions.
 Further in this article, I offer a related analogy as an argument for why Civil War statues should be removed.
 But first, some background on Roanoke and Judge Dorsey’s ruling.

 Roanoke - at history’s crossroad